shopware/helm-charts/charts/shopware/README.md

 > The s3 tenant setup may take a few seconds.
 > So Shopware is running before the assets are public.

+Once the setup job in your cluster is complete and your store is in the ready state, you can access the shop at https://localhost.traefik.me/
+If needed, you can modify the domain by updating the values.yaml file.

 ### Create Docker image

 To create a new Shopware project, execute the following command: